 The Shepherd of the Night Flock

-Duke Ellington at the piano with Father John Garcia Gensel.
-Photo by Chris Stam
+Duke Ellington at the piano with Father John Garcia Gensel. photo by Chris Stamwatch a preview

 by George C. Stoney, James Brown, Paul Barnes

 The Shepherd of the Night Flock is a documentary about a jazz ministry at St. Peter's Lutheran Church at 54th and Lexington in Manhattan which was led by Father John Garcia Gensel.